-All right, it’s June!
+All right, May is past already!
 It has officially been over a year since I started my current job and moved back to Norway.
 I still feel a bit clueless at what I am doing, but I think the pieces are finally starting to fall into place.
 Fingers crossed.

 This month saw a massive spike in our “misc” spending as we